atwine/100_Days_OF_ML_Coding/log.md

 Today I run the instances that i had run in TPOT
 I did not realize any improvement in what I submitted after using tpot I suspect i did not use it well, because I see tendencies of overfitting

+## Day 33 Sunday 19th Aug

+Today I set up a repository for our school of AI on github so we can keep in touch with all we do.

+## Day 34 Mon 20th Aug

+Today I am finalizing with some ML methods, I want to quickly jump into Deep learning on fast.ai I want to do one more round of Jupyter notebook and hand in with 0.7 accuracy just to go through the processing I want to learn to use featuretools

+## Day 35 Tue 21th Aug

+Studying about deep feature synthesis under feature featuretools [Link](https://www.featurelabs.com/blog/deep-feature-synthesis/)

+THOUGHTS: mastering this feature engineering thing is quite something, I may need to give it some more time than I expected.
+I landed on some notebooks from the featuretools lab.
+They are a handful